16-09-02 -- Summary Of Essay Nine Part Two:

 Or, at least, judged by the way DM-acolytes speak about their theory, and about those who promulgate it from the dialectical pulpit, that is how the DM-Faithful seem to picture it to themselves.

 [On that, see here.]

-The scales now drop from its eyes.
+The scales drop from its eyes.

-The Hermetic Virus has found another victim.
+The Hermetic Virus has now found another victim.

-There is now no way back for this lost soul...
+There is now no way back for this lost soul.

-Indeed, as Max Eastman noted:
+Indeed, as Max Eastman pointed out: